xxyzzzq/quex/trunk/doc/source/input/intro.rst

 The task of a filler is to deliver this data so that it fits the engine's buffer codec and character width.

+TODO: When to use dedicated ByteLoader, BufferFiller (byte order reversion, start position).